XueliangHan/xuelianghan.github.com/cs/linux.markdown

 #Operating System
 * (Books) "Modern Operating System", A. S. Tanenbaum
-* My Non-technical related thoughts
+* My Non-technical thoughts
-  * __User friendly__: For users, Operating System must be "User friendly", but there is a huge gap between _Programmer friendly_ and _user friendly_, that's what the designer/creator/builder of OS ignored or blind haven't see, and that's why people like _Macintosh_ from _Steve Jobs_ rather than (UNIX, System V, BSD, MINIX, Linux, MS-DOS, Windows-NT).
-Another question, what is _User friendly_, how to define __User friendly__, In my opinion, a child 6 years old can use it without _teaching_.
+  * __User friendly__: For users, Operating System must be _User friendly_, but there is a huge gap between _Programmer friendly_ and _user friendly_, that's what the designer/creator/builder of OS ignored or blind haven't see, and that's the reason why people like _Macintosh_ rather than (UNIX, System V, BSD, MINIX, Linux, MS-DOS, Windows-NT).
+Another question, what is _User friendly_, how to define __User friendly__, In my opinion, a 6 years old child can use it without _teaching_.

 ##Introduction

 ###Hierarchical Level of Computer System
 * A computer system consists of hardware, system programs, and application programs.
   * __Computing module__ -> one or more processors (multi-core/multi-processors/distributed system), related to an important concept: time.